Israel reveals signs of Hamas activity at Shifa, but a promised command center remains elusive

-JERUSALEM — (AP) — Three weeks ago, the Israeli military unveiled a detailed 3D model of Gaza’s Shifa Hospital – showing a series of underground installations that it said was part of an elaborate Hamas command and control center under the territory’s largest health-care center.
+JERUSALEM — (AP) — Nearly a month ago, the Israeli military unveiled a detailed 3D model of Gaza’s Shifa Hospital showing a series of underground installations that it said was part of an elaborate Hamas command-and-control center under the territory’s largest health care facility.

-Days after taking control of the hospital, the military has yet to unveil this purported center.
-But it has released videos of weapons allegedly seized inside the hospital, a tunnel running through the complex and videos appearing to show Hamas militants dragging hostages through the hospital's hallways.
-Israel says there will be much more to come.
+Days after taking control of the hospital, the military has yet to unveil any infrastructure nearly as sprawling and developed as the purported center.
+But it has discovered what it says is an underground bunker accessible by a narrow tunnel and videos appearing to show Hamas militants dragging hostages through the hospital's hallways.
+Israel has also displayed a cache of weapons that it says soldiers found in their search of the hospital.
+The military says there will be much more to come.

 What Israel finds — or fails to find — could play a large part in its efforts to rally international support for its war against Hamas, launched on Oct.
 7 in response to a bloody cross-border attack by the Islamic militant group.